google/loaner/docs/gng_apis.md

 ### Authentication Decorator

-Authentication for each API call is managed with a decorator, which can restrict a call based on two arguments, `user_auth_only` and `permission`.
-Setting `user_auth_only` to `true` will only run an authentication to confirm that the user calling the API is a valid G Suite domain user.
+Authentication for each API call is managed with a decorator, which can restrict an api method based on two optional arguments `permission` and `allow_assignees`.
+Setting `allow_assignees` to `true` will allow a user that is assigned to a particular device to take loan relevant actions on that device.
+If neither argument is provided any user of the app can call that api method.

 Setting an explicit permission will check that the user is in a role that has the permission set in the permissions file.
 Several examples are shown below.